 Preparing for your appointment

-You're likely to start by seeing your primary care doctor if you are experiencing symptoms of diabetes.
-If your child is experiencing symptoms of diabetes, you might see your child's pediatrician.
+You're likely to start by seeing your primary care doctor if you're having diabetes symptoms.
+If your child is having diabetes symptoms, you might see your child's pediatrician.
 If blood sugar levels are extremely high, you'll likely be sent to the emergency room.
-If blood sugar levels aren't so high as to put you or your child immediately at risk, you may be referred to an endocrinologist, a doctor who specializes in diabetes, among other disorders.
+If blood sugar levels aren't high enough to put you or your child immediately at risk, you may be referred to a doctor who specializes in diabetes, among other disorders (endocrinologist).